 You've done it!
 All of that studying and hard work paid off, and you are headed to college.
-Now what?

 Preparing to go to college can seem like a daunting and sometimes overwhelming feat!
 But it doesn't have to be.
 In this lesson, you'll learn about some essential skills that will help prepare you for this important transition from high school to college.

 For many, college marks the beginning of adult life.
 It is probably the first time you have lived on your own away from your parents.
 It is a time when you become responsible for making and buying your own food, registering for your classes, going to your classes, studying, doing your own laundry, and ultimately graduating and starting your career!
 Whew!

 - So, how can you prepare for this important life transition?